Bhlynd/Nimiq-Install-Script/README.md

 bash -c "$(wget -O - https://raw.githubusercontent.com/Bhlynd/Nimiq-Install-Script/master/nimiq-client-install.sh)"

-Please note, during the installation process the script will request you to enter settings for the client and to run escalated priviliges (sudo).
+Please note, during the installation process the script will request you to enter settings for the client and to run escalated privileges (sudo).

 **DO NOT RUN THIS AS ROOT**

-When complete, you can start the Nimiq mining client by typing **./start**.
+When completed, you can start the Nimiq mining client by typing **./start**.
+To exit the miner press **Ctrl-C**.

 If you need to change any settings, you can do this by editing the start file.

+OR

+Run the below command to automate the process of editing the start file.

+bash -c "$(curl -o - https://raw.githubusercontent.com/Bhlynd/Nimiq-Install-Script/master/nimiq-client-install.sh)"

 Have fun :)